The Importance Of A Strong Corporate Culture

 - Effective challenge - At every level of seniority, decision making should consider a range of views by encouraging open discussion; inclusive culture advocates innovation.

 - Incentives - Compensation that rewards those behaviours which support core values and expectations, whether financial or not, should be made available to all levels of employees.

 But beyond these, how exactly do you go about developing a good culture or improving your existing company culture?
 Well, here are 6 simple steps you can take…

 - Establish regular work processes: Employees should share their work processes for specific tasks to establish a common way of working, saving time, conflict and questions.

 - Focus on people, not profit: Culture must have a clear purpose that is communicated to everyone; leaders must follow the company culture passionately.

 - Develop what already exists: Stay true to your business values, don’t try and force a culture based on a misguided perception of what you want it to be.

-- Communicate your culture: Guidelines which unpack core values reinforce corporate culture across the workforce and suggest how employees should act.
+- Communicate your culture: Guidelines which unpack core values reinforce your culture across the workforce and suggest how employees should act.

 - Reward those who help others: Create a culture where common values of caring and sharing are not just words, but actions.